-South Korea Surges In UN Innovation Index
+South Korea surges in UN innovation index

 Besides industry and technology, it is also a creative and cultural powerhouse, he said, citing K-pop and Korean dramas.

-"South Korea has been able to make that a very important part of their exports," said Tang.
+"South Korea has been able to make that a very important part of their exports," said Tang, even overtaking flat-screen televisions.

 China, which overtook France in 11th place, remains the only middle-income economy in the GII top 30.